oscarpolanco/node_react_fullstack/sections_text/README.md

 - We need to add the `body` to the actual content of the mail using a function of the `helper.Mail` class call `addContent` `this.addContent(this.body);`
-- Now we need to enable the `keep tracking` of our email(Remember that we need to keep track of the links that are press) that will tell `Sengrid` to scan the email and replace all links with their custom links so we will create a function call `addClicktracking`
+- Now we need to enable the `link tracking` of our email(Remember that we need to keep track of the links that are press) that will tell `Sendgrid` to scan the email and replace all links with their custom links so we will create a function call `addClicktracking`

   ```js
   addClickTracking() {